Our Services

 Lens Replacement Surgery

-Lens Surgery, also known as refractive lens exchange (RLE) or clear lens extraction (CLE), refers to a medical procedure that involves the removal of a cloudy or damaged natural lens of the eye and replacing it with an artificial intraocular lens (IOL) and also corrects refractive errors.
-Lens surgery is a safe, effective solution for a variety of vision problems such as astigmatism, myopia, hyperopia, presbyopia, and cataracts, improving quality of life by restoring clear vision.
+Lens surgery, also known as refractive lens exchange (RLE) or clear lens extraction (CLE), is a medical procedure in which the surgeon removes the natural lens of the eye and replaces it with an artificial intraocular lens (IOL).
+In addition to restoring clarity, the procedure also corrects refractive errors.
+As a result, it offers a safe and effective solution for a variety of vision problems, including astigmatism, myopia, hyperopia, presbyopia, and cataracts, ultimately improving quality of life by restoring clear vision.

 Consent Forms